 This creates a ‘containing’ space in which you discover your own answers, understand yourself more fully and come to conclusions about the struggles that bring you into therapy.

-Individual therapy – finding yourself
+Individual therapy – Sense of self

 I believe one’s sense of self has firm roots in early relationships and the attachments created in this fundamental time of development i.e. in early childhood.
 Studies of infant attachment show the impact of the parent-child relationship on the infant; at some level, whether conscious or unconscious, these early experiences are remembered.
 This becomes a familiar way to live, even when it no longer serves or fits us, and even seems to damage us or others.